Flamingo-tech/Open-AIR/Open Air Mini/README.md

 # Important:
-This project is not supported by Duco the company nor is there any affiliation to the company.
-Using these sensors will probably void duco's warranty.
+This project is not supported by Duco and or Orcon the company nor is there any affiliation with these companies.